quibble42/cloudpapers/README.md

 If you'd like to help me test this on other machines to get the functionality added, please reach out.

 ## What this does
-This download RCLONE (open source, here: https://rclone.org/drive/) and sets it up for google drive connection.
+This downloads RCLONE (open source, here: https://rclone.org/drive/) and sets it up for google drive connection.
 It also sets this up for default usage on your computer, and creates a folder of the pictures from google drive.
 Lastly, it creates a small .bat file you can click which instantly pulls from google drive (otherwise it will do so at startup).